tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 A server operating in Shared Mode uses PaddedServerNameList.sni as if it were the "server_name" extension to finish the handshake.
-It SHOULD pad the Certificate message with the padding(21) extension {{!RFC7685}}
-to the length of the largest possible Certificate covered by the same ESNI key.
+It SHOULD pad the Certificate message, via padding at the record layer or with the padding(21) extension {{!RFC7685}}, such that its length equals the size of the largest possible Certificate (message) covered by the same ESNI key.

 ## Split Mode Hidden Server Behavior {#hidden-server-behavior}